zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-03-14】[johnbean393 / Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp.
+* 【2025-03-14】[JackHopkins / factorio-learning-environment](https://github.com/JackHopkins/factorio-learning-environment) - A non-saturating, open-ended environment for evaluating LLMs in Factorio
 * 【2025-03-12】[yuruotong1 / autoMate](https://github.com/yuruotong1/autoMate) - Like Manus, Computer Use Agent(CUA) and Omniparser, we are computer-using agents.AI-driven local automation assistant that uses natural language to make computers work by themselves
 * 【2025-03-12】[awesome-foss / awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.
 * 【2025-03-11】[thalissonvs / pydoll](https://github.com/thalissonvs/pydoll) - Pydoll is a library for automating chromium-based browsers without a WebDriver, offering realistic interactions.
 It supports Python's asynchronous features, enhancing performance and enabling event capturing and simultaneous web scraping.